grantkollar/Foodfinder/README.md

 #### Examples
 1.1

 **Given** a feed of restaurant data is available

 **When** I search for "Taco"

 **Then** I should receive at least one result with these attributes:

 Restaurant name: EI Taco Veloz
 Number of comments: 10 reviews
 Address: 7 Martin Luther Ling Dr E, Corryville

 And I should receive at least one result with these attributes:

 Restaurant name: Drunken Tacos
 Number of comments: 20 reviews
 Address: 200 West Mcmillan, Corryville

 1.2

 **Given** a feed of restaurant data is available

 **When** I search for "McDonald's"

 **Then** I should receive at least one result with these attributes:

 Restaurant name: McDonald's
 Number of comments: 100 reviews
 Address: 1126 E Mcmillan St, Walnut Hills

 And I should receive at least one result with these attributes:

 Restaurant name: McDonald's
 Number of comments: 110 reviews
 Address: 255 Mitchell Ave, Winton Place

 1.3

 **Given** plant data feed is available
 **When** I search for "asdfghjklzxc"
 **Then** I should receive zero results (an empty list)

 ### Requirement 101: Uploading Comments

 #### Scenario

-As a restaurant consumer, I want to be able to upload a review for a restaurant, which can include photos
+As a restaurant consumer, I want to be able to upload a review for a restaurant, which can include photos  d

 #### Dependencies
 Restaurant search data is available and accessible.
 The device has a camera, and the user has granted access to the camera.
 The device has picture storage and the user has granted access to read and write mobile phone storage.

 #### Assumptions
 Restaurant names are in English.

 #### Examples

 1.1
-**Given** a feed of restaurant data is available **Given** camera permissions are available
+**Given** a feed of restaurant data is available
+**Given** camera permissions are available
 **When**

 - Select restaurant EI Taco Veloz
 - Click the button "Add review"
 **Then** when I navigate to the "Write Review" screen, I should see the "Upload Image" button available, after clicking "Upload Image", select "Take a photo" in the pop-up window, and I should successfully open the camera

 1.2
-**Given** a feed of restaurant data is available **Given** read and write mobile phone storage permissions are available **When**
+**Given** a feed of restaurant data is available
+**Given** read and write mobile phone storage permissions are available
+**When**

 - Select restaurant EI Taco Veloz
 - Click the button "Add review"
 **Then** when I navigate to the "Write Review" view, I should see the "Upload Image" button available, after clicking "Upload Image", select "Upload from Album" in the pop-up window, and I should be successfully opened Album and can successfully select pictures

 ## Class Diagram
 ![Class Diagram](/FoodFinderClassDiagram.drawio.png)